septentrio-gnss/mosaicHAT/README.md

 #### USB Communication

 Connecting RPi, as well as any other PC, to mosaic via USB provides:
 - Septentrio's web interface
 - Two USB serial ports
 - Multiple TCP/IP ports

+The Windows USB driver provided with mosaicHAT emulates two virtual serial ports, which can be used as standard COM ports to access the receiver.
+The Windows USB diver can be installed through the RxTools software suite.

+Septentrio's RxTools is a SW which can be used to communicate to the mosaicHAT and can be downloaded free of charge from the [Septentrio support site](https://www.septentrio.com/en/support/software/rxtools).

+On Linux, the standard Linux CDC-ACM driver is suitable.
+Most terminal emulation programs will make no distinction between virtual and native COM ports.
+Note that the port settings (baud rate, etc) for virtual serial ports are not relevant, and can be left in their default configuration in the terminal emulation program.
+When connecting the USB cable to a Windows PC, a new drive appears in the file manager.
+This drive contains an installer for the USB driver.
+Running this installer is not needed if you have already installed the RxTools suite.

+When the USB cable is connected, the receiver supports Ethernet-over-USB.
+The IP address allocated to the Ethernet-over-USB interface is 192.168.3.1.

+More information on how to configure or access the web interface can be found in the mosaic-X5 reference guide.
+You can download this one from [Septentrio support site](https://www.septentrio.com/en/support/mosaic/mosaic-x5).

 #### Serial Communication